Adoption terms explained

 Adoption Support Fund

-The Adoption Support Fund (ASF) was launched on May 1, 2015.
+The Adoption Support Fund (ASF) was launched in 2015.
 It provides financial support for a range of therapeutic services that are identified to help achieve positive outcomes for adoptive parents and their child(ren).
 This might include cognitive therapy, play and music therapy, and intensive family support – helping children to recover from their previous experiences and bond with their adoptive families.
-The Fund is available for children up to and including the age of 18 (or 25 with an Statement of Special Educational Needs or Education Health & Care Plan) who have been adopted from local authority care in England or adopted from Wales but living in England.
-For more information about how to access the ASF, please refer to the First4Adoption website.
+The Fund is available for children up to and including the age of 18 (or 25 with a Statement of Special Educational Needs or Education Health & Care Plan) who have been adopted from local authority care in England or adopted from Wales but living in England.
+For more information about how to access the Adoption Support Fund, please visit the First4Adoption website.

 Care orders and placement orders

-There are people who have been approved as foster carers and as adopters as part of a concurrent planning scheme.
-Coram runs the longest established concurrent planning scheme in England, but many LAs and some other Independent Adoption Agencies also offer this scheme.
+Concurrent carers are people who have been approved as foster carers and as adopters as part of a concurrent planning scheme.
+Coram runs the longest established concurrent planning scheme in England, but many Local Authorities and some other Independent Adoption Agencies also offer this scheme.

 When a child or young person cannot be suitably cared for by their birth families, they may instead be cared for by foster carers.
 Foster carers do not have parental responsibility for the child.
 This remains with the child’s parents and the child’s LA.
 Many foster carers will provide a stable home for children who need it until they can be placed with approved adoptive parents who can provide security and stability in the long term.
 It is possible for a foster carer to go on to adopt their child.